If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $57,420

-In-state students at the William H. Bowen School of Law at the University of Arkansas-Little Rock pay $21,000 less a year than the average law school tuition.
+In-state students at UA Little Rock’s William H. Bowen School of Law pay $21,000 less per year than the average law school tuition.

 20. William & Mary Law School